PARTHIB-DEB/Dockerize-Django-Application/README.md

 ```

 ### docker-compose.yml
 This file has an .yml extension which means , it follows YAML syntaxes .
 Here , like the base image in dockerfile , you create some independent services (for this context , the database is the one) and some other services depends on the independent ones (the backend server is the one dependent service here) , and that's how you made up things to run.
-This is an additional file, made for dynamic apps.
+This is an additional file, made for dynamic apps where each of the services are stored in seperate containers.

 The General Structure of a dockerfile for a django-project is -